pcardotatgit/SecureX_Workflow_JSON_Tree_viewer/README.md

 In a second hand, the tool help as well to understand how an existing workflow works and do some reverse engineering on it.

+## Use SecureX Worflow Analyser first

+In this clean up workflow operation, definitely use the Cisco Workflow Online Tool first.

+This tool highlights all the key points to corrects into your workflows, and gives you recommandations.

+These recommandations are best practices, and the tool help to acquire good habits.

+Just copy and paste your Workflow JSON content into the textarea box and click on **Analyse**.

 ## Dependancies